aurielfournier/CV/Auriel_Fournier_CV.md

 ## Current

+2023-2028 - The Nature Conservancy **PI** Monitoring of Key Attributes and Indicators of Waterbirds at The Nature Conservancy's Emiquon Preserve 320k

+2023-2024 - Illinois Department of Natural Resources **PI** Illinois Waterfowl Investigations FY24 560k

+2023-2026 - Illinois Department of Natural Resources **Co-PI** Evaluating the Impacts of Trematodiasis on Lesser Scaup Migration and Breeding Efforts 248k

+2023-2024 Illinois Dept Natural Resources **Co-PI**Ecology of non-breeding waterfowl in the Wabash River region 100k

 2022-2027 - USDA NRCS *Condition of Natural Resource Conservation Service Wetland Easements in Illinois* 582k

 2019-2024 NOAA RESTORE Science, **PI**, Fire Effects in Gulf of Mexico Tidal Marshes: Historical Perspectives, Management, and Monitoring of Mottled Ducks and Black Rails and Other High Marsh Birds 3.9 million